 St. Paul, MN 55117 USA

 Please note that we may be required to send certain information to you under a legal, regulatory, or ethical requirement.

 Where We Store Your Personal Information

-It is important to note that some or all of your personal information provided to third party service providers may be held by them in countries other than your own, including in particular the United States.
-You acknowledge and understand that your personal information will be subject to the applicable laws of each such jurisdiction, which may not provide for the same protection as your country of residence.
-For example, government entities in the United States, amongst other countries, may have certain legislative rights to access your personal information.
-If you would like access to written information about our policies and practices with respect to service providers outside your jurisdiction, you may contact our Chief Privacy Officer, by e-mail at email@example.com, who will address your questions about the collection, use, disclosure or storage of personal information by our service providers worldwide.
+It is important to note that some or all of your personal information provided to third-party service providers may be held by them in countries other than your own, including in particular the United States.
+You acknowledge and understand that your personal information will be subject to the applicable laws of each such jurisdiction, which may not provide the same protection as your country of residence.
+For example, government entities in the United States, among other countries, may have certain legislative rights to access your personal information.
+If you would like access to written information about our policies and practices with respect to service providers outside your jurisdiction, you may e-mail email@example.com.
+Our Chief Privacy Officer or representative will address your questions about the collection, use, disclosure, or storage of personal information by our service providers worldwide.

 We manage our server environment appropriately and our firewall infrastructure is strictly adhered to.
 Our security practices are reviewed on a regular basis and we routinely employ current technologies to ensure that the confidentiality and privacy of your information is not compromised.

 For those areas of our Web site collecting sensitive information, our Web site uses Secure Socket Layer (SSL) and 128 bit encryption technologies to enhance security when you visit the secured areas of these Web sites.
 SSL is the industry standard tool for protecting and maintaining the security of message transmissions over the Internet.
 When you access your accounts or send information from secured sites, encryption will scramble your data into an unreadable format to protect it from interception by others.